 How? - This asks two questions.
 The first is how you will obtain these resources.
 Decide if you need to build a partnership, draft a memorandum of understanding, or collect a letter of commitment.
 The second asks "How much?" is the identified resource's value or cost to use it.
 Non-federal resources can be used as an in-kind donation as well as to meet the match or Non-Federal Share (NFS) of a funding opportunity.

 Finally, asset mapping is another useful tool to explore the resources available within and external to your community.
-See Appendix E for instructions on how to develop your own asset map.

 Partnerships